serko-99-ops/new/README.md

-# new haproxy loadbalancer to 3 AWS instances with private adresses
+# haproxy loadbalancer to 3 AWS instances with private adresses